scottrbrtsn/scottrbrtsn.github.io/_posts/2025-11-10-principles.md

-# Principles

 ## A shift left mindset

 ## Tighten the cycle

 ## Metrics

-## reduce complexity and cognitive load
+## Reduce complexity and cognitive load